Tinkisso-Antenna, our local partner, continues its activities on hygiene awareness with the aim of fighting water-related diseases in Guinea Conakry.

-- Tinkisso-Antenna now has a license to market chlorine.
+- Tinkisso-Antenna now has a licence to market chlorine.

-- Contact Antenna : Pierre-Gilles Duvernay, contact him
+- Antenna contact: Pierre-Gilles Duvernay, click here to contact him

-- Local contact : Aboubacar Camara from Tinkisso-Antenna, contact him
+- Local contact: Aboubacar Camara from Tinkisso-Antenna, click here to contact him

 - A report by Hybrid Strategies Consulting (HYSTRA)

-- Ebola Response : Chlore C is included into UNICEF hygiene kit for WASH at household, school and health centre level.
-Upload WASH cluster technical WASH hygiene kit information
+- Ebola response: Chlore C is included in the UNICEF hygiene kit for WASH in households, schools and health centres.
+Download WASH technical cluster hygiene kit information